Global recession warning as World Bank cuts economic forecast

 The global economy is "perilously close to falling into recession", according to the latest forecast from the World Bank.

-It expects the global economy to grow just 1.7% this year - a sharp decrease from the 3% it predicted in June.
+It expects the world economy to grow by just 1.7% this year - a sharp decrease from the 3% it predicted in June.

 The report blames a number of factors stemming from Russia's invasion of Ukraine and the impact of the pandemic.

-The impacts of higher interest rates are picked out as the key challenge for policy makers to overcome.
+The effects of higher interest rates are picked out as the key challenge for policy makers to overcome.

-World Bank president David Malpass said the downturn would be "broad-based" and growth in people's earnings in almost every part of the world would "be slower than it was during the decade before Covid-19".
+World Bank president David Malpass said the downturn would be "broad-based" and growth in people's earnings in almost every part of the world was likely to "be slower than it was during the decade before Covid-19".

 The 1.7% growth figure would be the lowest since 1991, with the exceptions of the recessions of 2009 and 2020, which were caused by the global financial crisis and the Covid pandemic.